section-engineering-education/engineering-education/content/articles/getting-started-with-nlp-transformers/index.md

 These are models are used in NLP to convert sequences of one type to another.
 An example can be, language translation where a language like Chinese is translated to English.

-Since majority of the world's data exists mostly in the form of sequences, the introduction of sequence-to-sequence based modes like **Recurrent Neural Networks**(RNN) have gained popularity in the recent years due to their effectiveness. in the field of NLP.
-**Recurrent neural network** is a type of artificial neural network that uses sequential or time series data.
+Since the majority of the world's data exists mostly in the form of sequences, the introduction of sequence-to-sequence based modes like Recurrent Neural Networks(RNN) has gained popularity in recent years due to their effectiveness. in the field of NLP.
+Recurrent Neural Network is a type of artificial neural network that uses sequential or time-series data.

 ### Weaknesses